-HSA Updates on Foreign Alerts Issued on Adulterated Health Products Found in Other Countries
+HSA Updates on Foreign Alerts Issued on Adulterated Health Products Found in Other Countries/Regions

 The Health Sciences Authority (HSA) would like to update the public on adulterated health products found by regulatory agencies overseas between January and March 2017.
 This information is provided to increase awareness on safety issues of health products reported overseas, which may impact our consumers.
 Please refer to Annex A and B of the pdf version for the list of adulterated health products and the possible side effects of the undeclared potent ingredients.